Unbuilt Services On The M25

 For example, Gatton Bottom (between J7 and J8) was identified as an ideal infill site between Chevening and Poyle, but was immediately called a "non starter" because of the objections it would attract.
 This length of road was filled with rejected back-up sites.

 Chevening services (sometimes called 'Sevenoaks') was planned for the south-east corner of M25 J5, and is perhaps one of the best examples of a "lucky escape" on the UK road network.

 As far as the Department for the Environment were concerned, Chevening services was definitely going to be built.
-It was chosen because it was a single site that could serve several locations at once, which would have kept costs down.
+It was chosen because it was a single site which could serve several routes at once, which would have kept costs down.
 Its location was measured from Detling on the M20.